 There’s a reason beauty feels more alive in unfamiliar places.
 Newness quiets prediction and invites awe.

 But beauty doesn’t disappear when something is no longer new.
 It just asks more of us.
-It challenges us to look again – to bring presence and reverence to what we’ve stopped noticing.
+It challenges us to look again and to bring presence and reverence to what we’ve stopped noticing.
 To let the familiar become luminous, not because it changed, but because we did.

 When your eyes are open to beauty, not just because it’s novel, but because you choose to see, the experience becomes soulful.